LostLegacy123/aquawatch/docs/cron-job-org-setup.md

 | Runs but no Telegram | Link Telegram in Settings; enable Telegram on event; check repo secrets |
 | cron-job.org job disabled | Fix URL/PAT; re-enable job after 25 failures |

----

-## Do we need the cron-job.org API?

-**No** for this setup.
-The web UI is enough.
-The cron-job.org API is only if you want to create jobs from code later.